DrBlackRat/VRC-Picture-Loader/README.md

 ## Setup:
 Take a look at the example scene!
 You can find it at the top of the Unity Window under `Tools > Picture Loader`.

-It showcases how all 3 ways can / need to be setup and makes it quite easy to understand.
+It showcases how all 4 ways can / need to be setup and makes it quite easy to understand.
 If you don't know what a setting does / needs just hover over it's name and a tooltip should appear.

 1. Manager Setup
 - Add the Picture Loader Prefab to your World (Choose between Light & Dark Mode)
   - you can find these at the top of the Unity Window under `Tools > Picture Loader`
-- Add the Picture Donwloader script to all the Meshes or Raw Images you want to download pictures for
+- Add the Picture Downloader script to all the Meshes or Raw Images you want to download pictures for
 - Provide a download URL for each Picture Downloader
 - Adjust the Settings depending on what you need

 2. Lite Setup
-- Add the Lite Picture Donwloader script to all the Meshes or Raw Images you want to download pictures for
+- Add the Lite Picture Downloader script to all the Meshes or Raw Images you want to download pictures for
 - Provide a download URL for the Lite Picture Downloaders
 - Adjust the Settings depending on what you need